-This is a type of defined contribution personal pension that offers a relatively low level of choice.
-For example, it accepts low and flexible levels of regular savings, limited charges and if you don’t want to choose the investment funds, they offer a ‘default’ fund option.
+This is a type of defined contribution personal pension that offers low and flexible minimum contributions, a cap on charges and a set or ‘default’ investment strategy if you don’t want to choose the investment funds.
+For more information click here.

 Terminal Illness Benefit

 This benefit provides a cash lump sum if you're diagnosed with a terminal illness which will significantly reduce your life expectancy.
 The amount shown on your statement is the maximum payable although the actual amount would be at the discretion of Countrywide Assured.
 Payment of this benefit will reduce or replace the sum assured benefit.

 This cover typically provides a cash lump sum in the event of being permanently disabled and unable to continue working in a current occupation, profession or own-business.
 In this context, a total permanent disability is one that will be permanent throughout a person's life.

 This type of cover can be included as part of a life assurance policy and feature as a 'policy benefit'.

 Details of your Total Permanent Disability benefit are shown in your policy's terms and conditions.
 Or you can find out more by calling us and quoting your policy number.

 This charge is applied should you transfer your policy to another provider before the selected retirement date.